dominiquedes/dominiquedes/README.md

 # hey im dominique desert

-i am a **fullstack** developer with a passion for different cs concentrations from New York. i have a passion for technology and learning about computers in general. at 15, this summer, I sold my first app CoreIdea and i have been building ever since
+i am a **fullstack** developer and **computer engineer** with a passion for different cs and engineering concentrations from New York.
+I have a passion for technology and learning about computers in general.
+I sold my first app CoreIdea at 15 and have been building projects ever since.

-my work is very diverse. ranginng from software engineering to machine learning, i love creating tools and working with data sets.
+my work is very diverse. ranginng from software engineering to electrical engineering, i love creating tools and working with data sets.

 ### what i am working on
-currently competing in amplicode - hope that i can win! [project](https://youtu.be/OOiVfOrjJDg?si=2jBxu8L-eEp8MP78)
+currently researching on machine learning and computer vision

 ### tech stack
 - languages: python, javascript